tizerk/ytiz/README.md

 ## 💻 Features

-- Fast downloads from YouTube, SoundCloud, and Reddit
+- Fast downloads from YouTube, SoundCloud, Twitter, and TikTok
 - Audio quality selection (From 32 - 320 kbps)
+- Audio format selection (Between MP3, FLAC, and M4A)
 - Embedded metadata including titles, authors, and cover art
 - Download Trimming (Up to 5 minute clips from YouTube)
 - Browser Notifications and Sound Effect Options